Skip to main content

 Define scores for manual review by users or your team:

-2. Click Add human review score.
+3. Click + Human review score.

 Review scores appear in all logs and experiments in the project.
 Use them for quality control, data labeling, or feedback collection.
 For more information, see Collect human feedback.
+For more information, see Collect human feedback.

 Create aggregate scores